pyOpenSci/lessons/contribute-open-source/social-open-source.md

   - If a project has contribution guidelines, reference them to show you’re **aligning with their process**.

 - **Ask before making major changes.**
-  - A simple *“Would this be useful?”* in an issue can save **time for both you and the maintainers**.
+  - A simple *“Would this be useful?”* in an issue can save **time and frustration for you and the maintainers**.

 ---